dnsbackup/dns/README.md

 <#SmartALookup>) and deal with the answer.

-The answer will either be false if an error occured (see the code below for an example error trap) or a DNSAnswer object containing a "count" property (the number of records returned as answers) and an array of DNSResult objects containing each answer given to the query.
+The answer will either be false if an error occured (see the code below for an example error trap) or a Answer object containing a "count" property (the number of records returned as answers) and an array of Result objects containing each answer given to the query.

 The following is an example script to perform an A record (IP address) lookup